poltaratskiy/java.web.crud/README.md

 ## About

-This pet project I created to learn Java, Spring framework, and how to design and implement RESTful API using Spring Web, work with database using Spring Data using builtin JPA pattern and to keep db changelog using liquidbase.
+This pet project I created to learn Java, Spring framework, and how to design and implement RESTful API using Spring Web, work with database using Spring Data using builtin JPA pattern and to keep db changelog using liquibase.

 There are two related entities:
 - **authors** - is parent entity;
 - **books** - is child entity related with authors by *author_id* field.

 ## Get started
 This application requires Postgres database.
 I recommend to use docker image.
-First of all install Docker if you don't have it, see [downloar docker](https://www.docker.com/get-started/).
+First, install Docker if you don't have it, see [download docker](https://www.docker.com/get-started/).

 After that download image with Postgres: